-Certificates for achievement are presented by teachers at our Friday Celebration Worship; this includes a certificate for the focus Christian Value and one for academic achievement.
-From September 2015 a new weekly award is given out by the Head Teacher for a child recognised for outstanding manners and respect.
+Certificates for achievement are presented by teachers at our Friday Celebration Worship; this includes a certificate for the focus Christian Value and one for our Curriculum Diamond Nine focus/academic effort or achievement.
+A weekly award is given out by the Head Teacher for a child recognised for outstanding manners and respect towards other members of our school family.